How to Turn Closed Captioning On or Off on Vizio TVs

 Is There a Way to Disable the CC Entirely?

-That was really easy, wasn’t it?
-There are some situations when closed captioning is very distracting and causes more harm than good.
-If you’re a perfectionist, you might get annoyed by bad subtitles.
-You don’t have to put up with that, just disable them and keep watching your show or movie.
+In some situations, closed captioning is very distracting and causes more harm than good.
+You might get annoyed by inaccurate subtitles in some cases.
+Just disable them and keep watching your show or movie.

-Follow the same steps to get the subtitles back on when you’re done watching, so you don’t forget that you disabled them.
+Follow the same steps to get the subtitles back on when finished watching so you don’t forget that you disabled them.
 Of course, you can keep them off permanently if you like.

-Closed captioning is such a prominent feature these days so nearly every device you use has the option to turn them on.
-If you’ve turned off the subtitles on your Vizio yet they remain, it’s likely because a connected device is displaying them.
+Closed captioning is such a prominent feature these days, so nearly every device you use has the option to turn them on.
+If you’ve turned off the subtitles on your Vizio TV, yet they remain, it’s likely because a connected device is displaying them.